Photo: Dietmar Rabich / Wikimedia Commons

 Sydney’s Hotel Geography

-The extraordinary advantage of the first zone: nowhere else in the world can you wake up, look out your hotel window, and see both the Sydney Opera House and the Sydney Harbour Bridge simultaneously — the view that defines the most iconic harbour in the world.
+The advantage of the first zone is hard to overstate: nowhere else in the world can you wake up, look out your hotel window, and see both the Sydney Opera House and the Sydney Harbour Bridge simultaneously — the view that defines the most iconic harbour in the world.

 Circular Quay and The Rocks